Riot grrrl: Pacific Northwest and Washington, D.C.

-Molly Neuman (from DC) and Allison Wolfe (from Olympia) met in fall 1989 while living next door to each other in dorms at the University of Oregon in Eugene, Oregon, and they traveled to Olympia on weekends.
+Molly Neuman (from D.C.) and Allison Wolfe (from Olympia) met in fall 1989 while living next door to each other in dorms at the University of Oregon in Eugene, Oregon, and they traveled to Olympia on weekends.
 They first read Vail's zine Jigsaw in January 1990, and around the same time met Hanna.
 While on winter break 1990–91, Neuman returned to Washington, D.C., where her family lived and created the first issue of the zine Girl Germs.
-Corin Tucker came up with the band name Heavens to Betsy in Eugene during the summer 1990, and moved to Olympia that fall to attend The Evergreen State College.
+Corin Tucker came up with the band name Heavens to Betsy in Eugene during the summer of 1990, and moved to Olympia that fall to attend The Evergreen State College.
 Kathleen Hanna and her friends Tobi Vail and Kathi Wilcox, who were also studying at Evergreen, recruited Billy Karren to form Bikini Kill in fall 1990.
-Neuman and Wolfe played their first show on Valentine's Day 1991 at the Surf Club in Olympia, after Johnson invited them to perform on a bill with Bikini Kill and Some Velvet Sidewalk.
+Neuman and Wolfe played their first show on Valentine's Day 1991 at the North Shore Surf Club in Olympia, after Johnson invited them to perform on a bill with Bikini Kill and Some Velvet Sidewalk.
 While working on a documentary film about the Olympia music scene, Tucker went to this show and interviewed Neuman and Wolfe.
 Hanna, Vail and Wilcox collaborated on a feminist zine titled Bikini Kill for their first tours in 1991.
+The Riot Grrrl movement believed in girls actively engaging in cultural production, creating their own music and fanzines rather than following existing materials.
+The bands associated with Riot Grrrl used their music to express feminist and anti-racist viewpoints.
+Bikini Kill, Bratmobile, and Heavens to Betsy created songs with extremely personal lyrics that dealt with topics such as rape, incest and eating disorders.

+Jenny Toomey and Hanna had known each other as young teens while attending the same D.C. area junior high school.
+Toomey co-founded the indie rock label Simple Machines with Kristin Thomson in early 1990, and they ran the label out of a punk group house in Arlington, Virginia.
+They shared the house with Positive Force activists before moving into their own group house in Arlington.
+Toomey visited Olympia during fall 1990, where she formed My New Boyfriend with Tobi Vail, Aaron Stauffer from Seaweed, and Christina Calle.
+Upon returning to Arlington, Toomey and Thomson formed the indie rock band Tsunami.